MicrosoftDocs/win32/desktop-src/WMP/external-version.md

 ---
 title: External.version
 description: Note This topic describes functionality designed for use by online stores.
 Use of this functionality outside the context of an online store is not supported.
-The version property retrieves the current version of Windows Media Player. ms.assetid: 'c6747a33-d62c-44e3-98b5-1d74607b998d'
+The version property retrieves the current version of Windows Media Player. ms.assetid: c6747a33-d62c-44e3-98b5-1d74607b998d
+keywords:
-keywords: ["External.version Windows Media Player"]
+- External.version Windows Media Player
 topic_type:
 - apiref
 api_name: